liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 both reject `use_custom_chunk_backward=True` with `save_forward_wavefield=True`
 so the path cannot be confused with the default forward-wavefield output contract.
 This is a wiring/API change only; no default kernel behavior changes.

+The next checkpoint-specific line is rematerialized custom backward for `checkpoint_segments > 1`.
+This is distinct from the high-memory custom chunk
+path: forward stores only chunk boundary states, and backward recomputes chunk internals before applying the manual adjoint.
+The initial implementation is an experimental kernel only and is not wired into the default propagator path.

+The first rematerialized checkpoint gate passes numerically and shows speedup, but not checkpoint-equivalent memory.
+On the fullshape reduced observed-pressure gate, receiver outputs/loss match exactly and raw `vp.grad` max abs diff is `2.74e-7`; total speed improves `1.229x`.
+Peak allocated memory is `810.92 MiB` versus production checkpoint `292.98 MiB` (`2.77x`).
+This is much better than the high-memory custom chunk path (`28.92x`), but still not close enough for default integration.
+Continue only with memory-focused rematerialized backward work, not another speed-only benchmark.
 ```